-In other issues that appear more important to minority groups and communities of color, Kavanaugh has issued controversial rulings on religious liberty and the Second Amendment.
+In other issues that appear more important to minority groups and communities of color, Kavanaugh has issued controversial rulings on religious liberty and the second amendment.

-Billionaire hedge fund manager and political activist Tom Steyer, who runs the California-based group Need to Impeach, has urged all his constituents to contact their senators to stop the nomination.
+Billionaire hedge fund manager and political activist Tom Steyer, who runs the California-based group “Need to Impeach,” has urged all of his constituents to contact their senators to stop the nomination.

-Kavanaugh has suggested that Congress pass a law protecting sitting presidents from criminal prosecution and investigation, personal civil suits and questioning from criminal attorneys.
-He has claimed that presidents can disregard laws they consider unconstitutional, despite what courts say.
+To that end, the recent Supreme Court nominee has suggested that Congress pass a law barring sitting presidents from criminal prosecution and investigation, personal civil suits and questioning from criminal attorneys.
+He further claims that presidents may disregard laws they consider unconstitutional, despite what the courts say.